-Other common names are traveler’s tree and east-west palm (in the US, the common names may have the alternate spelling of travellers palm or traveller’s tree).
+Other common names are traveler’s tree and east-west palm (in the US, the common names may have the alternate spelling of traveler’s palm or traveler’s tree).

 The names refer to its use by travelers as a source of fresh water, who gather rainwater from the leaf bases and bracts.

 As its scientific name suggests, this tree hails from the rainforests of Madagascar.
-There are four subspecies, which are generally referred to in botanical circles by the local names.
+There are four subspecies, which are generally referred to in botanical circles by their local names.